 He began his work in youth prisons after recognizing that the learning system in the organization had exactly the opposite of its intended effect – increasing, rather than decreasing, dysfunctional behavior.
 For four years he worked to redesign the prison system by establishing the first free- economy behind prison walls, where each inmate had to pay rent, maintain a checking account, and pay for everything he desired.
 This was his first organizational transformation.

 He has been consulting, writing and speaking about business organization and culture since 1973.
 After ten years with another consulting firm, he formed his own firm, the Miller Howard Consulting Group in 1983.
 In 1998 he sold his firm to Towers Perrin, an international human resource consulting firm and became a Principal of that firm.
-In 1999 he left that firm to focus on solo consulting projects.
+In 1999 he left to focus on solo consulting projects.

 He and his firm were one of the early proponents of team-based management and worked with many clients to implement Team Management from the senior executive team to include every level and every employee in the organization.
 The Team Management process created a company of business managers, with every employee focused on continuous improvement of business performance.
 In addition to directing the overall change process, Mr. Miller personally coached the senior management team of many of his clients.

 The implementation of Team Management led to the realization that the whole-system of the organization needed to be redesigned to create alignment so all systems, structure, skills, style and symbols support the same goals and culture.
-From this realization he developed the process of Whole System Architecture that is a high involvement method of rethinking all of the systems, structures and culture of the organization.
+From this realization he developed the process of Whole System Architecture that is a high involvement method of rethinking all of the systems and culture of the organization.

-Mr. Miller has authored eleven books, among them American Spirit: Visions of A New Corporate Culture, which was the text for Honda of America's course on their values and culture; and Barbarians to Bureaucrats: Corporate Life Cycle Strategies, which draws on The history Of the rise and fall of civilizations to illustrate the patterns of leadership and evolution in corporate cultures.
-Most recently he authored Getting to Lean – Transformational Change Management that draws on the best change management practices such as socio-technical system design, appreciative inquiry He has also authored, and systems thinking or learning organizations to provide a road map to transforming organizations.Team Kata --Your Guide to Becoming A High Performing Team, the core human process of lean organizations.
+Mr. Miller has authored eleven books, among them American Spirit: Visions of A New Corporate Culture, which was the text for Honda of America's course on their values and culture; and Barbarians to Bureaucrats: Corporate Life Cycle Strategies, which draws on the history of the rise and fall of civilizations to illustrate the patterns of leadership and evolution in corporate cultures.
+Most recently he authored Getting to Lean – Transformational Change Management that draws on the best change management practices such as socio-technical system design, appreciative inquiry, and systems thinking or learning organizations to provide a road map to transforming organizations.
+He has also authored Team Kata --Your Guide to Becoming A High Performing Team, the core human process of lean organizations.
 Most recently he published The Lean Coach that corresponds to his course on Coaching Leaders for Success.
-He has appeared on the Today Show, CNN, made Many appearances on CNBC, has written for The New York Times and been the subject of a feature story in Industry Week magazine.
+He has appeared on the Today Show, CNN, made many appearances on CNBC, has written for The New York Times and been the subject of a feature story in Industry Week magazine.
 He was recently the subject of articles in Fast Company and Inc. Magazine.